camilouribebotta/patilla/README.md

        attribution="Wikimedia Commons">

 ### Whose Vine Is It Anyway?
 Ironically, the origins and history of the watermelon are obscured by its commonness, diversity, and its most iconic component — the tender, watery flesh, which does not survive well in the archaeological record.
-“Watermelon” today often refers specifically to the “sweet dessert” cultivars of the _Citrullus lanatus_ species, but the _Citrullus_ genus includes at least six other species of watermelons, including the citron _(C. amarus)_, egusi _(C. mucosospermus)_ and colocynth _(C. colocynthis)_ watermelons, which at one time were variously called or classified as subspecies of C. lanatus.[3]
-Past taxonomies of the sweet dessert watermelon are therefore of minimal use for tracing its origins until further genetic analysis is undertaken; instead, literary references and visual depictions of watermelons stretching back millennia have been used to identify and trace the evolving phenotypes of the modern watermelon.
+“Watermelon” today often refers specifically to the “sweet dessert” cultivars of the _Citrullus lanatus_ species, but the _Citrullus_ genus includes at least six other species of watermelons, including the citron _(C. amarus)_, egusi _(C. mucosospermus)_ and colocynth _(C. colocynthis)_ watermelons, which at one time were variously called or classified as subspecies of C. lanatus.[^ref2] Past taxonomies of the sweet dessert watermelon are therefore of minimal use for tracing its origins until further genetic analysis is undertaken; instead, literary references and visual depictions of watermelons stretching back millennia have been used to identify and trace the evolving phenotypes of the modern watermelon.
 <param ve-plant-specimen eid="Q30160603" max="2">

 Species in the genus _Citrullus_ characteristically grow on vines with pinnatifid (feather-like) leaves and only a few pale-yellow flowers.
-The glossy, outermost rind is often distinctly patterned with jagged stripes of two shades of green, covering a thicker, white inner rind that encases the softer flesh that, when ripe, ranges from red to yellow to green and white.
-Though its origin is still in contention and has been located throughout the African continent, current hypotheses point to its origin and first domestication in north-eastern Africa around six thousand years ago.
-Wild desert watermelons have been found throughout Sudan, Egypt, Ethiopia, Libya, and Kenya,[5] and some of the earliest iconography of oblong melons — an indication of domestication — can be found in Egyptian tombs, including that of King Tutankhamen [6] and Mediterranean and Byzantine mosaics.
+The glossy, outermost rind is often distinctly patterned with jagged stripes of two shades of green, covering a thicker, white inner rind that encases the softer flesh that, when ripe, ranges from red to yellow to green and white.[^ref3] Though its origin is still in contention and has been located throughout the African continent, current hypotheses point to its origin and first domestication in north-eastern Africa around six thousand years ago.
+Wild desert watermelons have been found throughout Sudan, Egypt, Ethiopia, Libya, and Kenya,[^ref4] and some of the earliest iconography of oblong melons — an indication of domestication — can be found in Egyptian tombs, including that of King Tutankhamen [^ref5] and Mediterranean and Byzantine mosaics.
 <param ve-image
 title="Representations of watermelon in Egyptian tombs" url="https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/aob/116/2/10.1093_aob_mcv077/2/mcv077f2p.png?Expires=1599137500&Signature=R-SPwg8TMVoQjtTuWH~HxugVkhIGbt6Jbh~qJv9YIzrz8CKD2JJUkfkcfZgF6N1mEmDkiXwIdyBr7IN8O8cIVvXJyeQFqr5G7gb~8ZvMRo1O0SPU4md~VWlToHpEklMkrX1qXbf-hrk0E-pgjjUT~jZbxp~wxd56NOV8-Xx7OhD~Kf4q0UuI6I81CFwO7aAzWfFtfbgscQTKquRGow81UBR9aNJJ5gh7jpOGZ3nr9A1~fUDuSmnqr1DbTZ67CjsLmb3qSEsw5ReuBqlUJJUEIaYUGstmRegjrnhrPpF9zhIZ13ats0ADxNeubChfhUte22fulFhjYxTaGbJN2DS04Q__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA"
        fit="contain"